 In the time of Gods kingdom in ancient Israel the king went out seasonally, or when under attack to protect the nation, or the city and its inhabitants.
 He called the army from their territories under the leadership of the captains of 50’s.100’s, 1000’s.
 They served as necessary based on numbers needed or particular skill sets for the war’s at hand.

 It was when David was not doing his duty as king that he stumbled and fell.
 “It was the time when kings went out to war and David was on his rooftop”…David also was only noted as deficient in his execution of his office by God for his disobedience to the will of God in regards to his execution of his jurisdictional authority over it.
-As I recall even the sin of murder and adultery two of the ten primary commandments was not mentioned by the prophet Nathan when he summed up the life’s work of David the “man after God’s own heart”.
+As I recall even the sin of murder and adultery two of the ten primary commandments where not mentioned by the prophet Nathan when he summed up the life’s work of David the “man after God’s own heart”.

 “Now, a crown is being held for me—a crown for being right with God.
 The Lord, the judge who judges rightly, will give the crown to me on that day —not only to me but to all those who have waited with love for him to come again.